A mother with her child, creating an example for setting healthy boundaries.

 Table of Contents

-Setting healthy boundaries was nothing I learned when I was a child.
-I grew up in a family with toxic dynamics that violated my boundaries many times.
-Nobody in my family knew or talked about boundaries., so I did not know how to set healthy boundaries as a young adult.
+Setting healthy boundaries was not something I learned as a child.
+I grew up in a family with toxic dynamics where my boundaries were often ignored or violated.
+Boundaries were never discussed, so as a young adult, I didn’t know how to protect myself or communicate my needs effectively.

-Healthy boundaries are the foundation for healthy relationships with others and a healthy relationship with ourselves.
-While we cannot control how people behave towards us, we can learn to take care of our boundaries to protect ourselves.
-Having healthy boundaries is not a one-time event.
-It is a daily practice and a continuous growth process.
+Learning to set healthy boundaries in relationships is therefore not just useful—it’s essential.
+Boundaries form the foundation of healthy relationships with others and a respectful relationship with ourselves.
+While we can’t control how others behave, we can develop the skills to protect our boundaries.
+Setting healthy boundaries is not a one-time achievement; it’s a daily practice and an ongoing journey of growth.

 Our boundaries act as a fence and have several functions in our lives.
 First, they protect us from harmful behaviours that are not ok for us because they support us in keeping those behaviours outside the fence.
 They also allow us to set a standard for our lives by setting a standard about how we want to be treated.
 They also define who we are as individuals.
 Furthermore, setting healthy boundaries help us in letting go of relationships that aren’t good for us anymore.
 Lastly, healthy boundaries help us manage our energy levels and time commitments and protect us from burn-out.